loadero/loadero-python/README.md

 ### API client

 Contained within `loadero_python.api_client` module is the `APIClient` singleton object.
-It needs to be initialized once with project ID and access token.
-All requests to Loadero API are done with `APIClient` object.
+It needs to be initialized once with the project ID and access token.
+All requests to Loadero API are done with the `APIClient` object.
 It adds the required headers to make valid API requests.
-Additionally `APIClient` rate limits all requests to be compliant with Loadero API's access limits.
-Rate limiting can be opted out on initalization.
+Additionally, the `APIClient` rate limits all requests to be compliant with Loadero API's access limits.
+Rate limiting can be opted out on initialization.

 ```py
 APIClient(